WRansohoff/nmigen_rv32i_min/README.md

 - nMigen has a 'Memory' class which would probably be better than an array of 'Signal' objects for the ROM and RAM modules.

 - I should use `signal.to_signed()` instead of if/else checks for sign extension.

+- There's a `Mux(...)` expression which might be able to replace some more of the repetitive 'if/else' logic.